Soutache Cord: From Fashion to Fantastic

 Most soutache-based designs jewelry makers may see will be complex bib-style necklaces, as they have the most visual impact.
 However, soutache can be used anywhere.
 Since soutache jewelry is frequently backless, crystals and translucent beads captured in soutache earring designs allow for full play of light through and on them.

-Our in-house jewelry designer Jamie Smedley created this
+Jewelry designer Jamie Smedley created this

 soutache-based necklace and earring project, using bead embroidery and basic sewing stitches with Swarovski crystal pearls.